rmolinamir/algorithms-and-data-structures/04. Problem Solving Approach/README.md

   const result = {};
   // Loop over every character in the string for (let i = 0; i < str.length; i++) {
-    // TODO: transform char into a lowercase alphanumeric character const char = str[i];
+    const char = str[i];
-    // If the char is a number/letter AND a key in object, add one to count
-    // TODO: check if char is alphanumeric if (result[char] > 0) {
+    // If the char is a number/letter AND a key in object, add one to count if (result[char] > 0) {
       result[char]++;
     // Else if the char is a number/letter, add the lowercase char and set value to 1